Quest COVID-19 Protocols

 As with all things related to the success and well-being of our community, partnership with parents is vitally important.
 Your support is necessary to maintain the safety and wellness of our children.

-- On a daily basis, parents will need to complete the state required self-attestation form prior to leaving for school and answer specific questions regarding any COVID-19 symptoms.
-This information is required by RIDOH for any child or adult entering the building.
+- On a daily basis, parents will need to complete a self-attestation form via SchoolCues prior to leaving for school and answer specific questions regarding any COVID-19 symptoms.
+Students will not be allowed into the building until this has been completed.

 - Provide your child with at least one, but preferably several, clean face covering for school each day.
-As noted above, we suggest each family experiment with options this summer and find what works best for each child.
 The best face covering is the one your child can take on and off independently and can wear comfortably over both their nose and mouth.

 - Demonstrate to your child how to properly wash their hands and practice frequent hand washing at home.